bbauska/JS-Intermediate-JS/README.md

 console.log(double(3)); // <i>Output: 6</i>
 console.log(double(3)); // <i>Output: 6</i>
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Map, Filter, and Reduce</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Map, filter, and reduce are fundamental array methods in JavaScript that can greatly simplify your code and are core tools in functional programming.
+<p><b>Map, filter,</b> and <b>reduce</b> are fundamental array methods in JavaScript that can
+greatly simplify your code and are core tools in functional programming.</p>

-Imagine an array as a collection of ingredients.
-Mapping is like transforming each ingredient into something else and creating a new collection.
-Filtering is like picking specific ingredients that meet your criteria, and reducing is like mixing all the ingredients to create a final dish.
+<p>Imagine an array as a collection of ingredients. <b>Mapping</b> is like transforming each
+ingredient into something else and creating a new collection. <b>Filtering</b> is like picking specific ingredients that meet your criteria, and <b>reducing</b> is like mixing all the ingredients to create a final dish.</p>

 <pre>
 // <i>Using map, filter, and reduce</i>